 Once in Bimini, on a cruise from Miami to the Bahamas, sailors will find no shortage of ways to spend their day.
 When you cruise to Caribbean island, you'll immediately notice it is rife with activity like active, ocean based water sports or even historic shipwreck diving.
-Of course, Sailors may just choose to spend the day reveling or relaxing, at The Beach Club itself, which takes inspiration from gems of the mediterranean like Mallorca, while retaining a grounded Holbox Beach feeling, (Tulum’s charming, rising hotspot, neighbor).
+Of course, Sailors may just choose to spend the day reveling or relaxing, at The Beach Club at Bimini, Bahamas itself, which takes inspiration from gems of the mediterranean like Mallorca, while retaining a grounded Holbox Beach feeling, (Tulum’s charming, rising hotspot, neighbor).

 The beachfront vista style entryway and welcome area overlooks the ocean and cascades down to the sea providing views of the entire experience so Sailors can immediately view the choices before them.
 An expansive, lagoon-like pool centers the Beach Club.
 To the right, a sports shack for water rentals like kayaks with an area nearby for sand sports like volleyball.
 On the left, a quiet zone for meditation and relaxation, for Sailors who choose to be away from all the action.

 “We really want the Beach Club to be a place that allows Sailors a chance to reconnect with themselves.
 To have time for contemplation, introspection, and just remembering they are connected to something bigger than themselves,” said Michael Brindley, Senior Director of Product & Experience.